 WAC 458-20-193 Interstate sales of tangible personal property.
 (1)Introduction.
 The U.S. Supreme Court's recent decision in South Dakota v.
 Wayfair, 138 S.Ct.
 2080 (2018), clarified that Washington may impose a sales and use tax collection obligation on sellers who do not have a physical presence in this state.
-Pursuant to this decision, RCW 82.08.0254, 82.12.0255, and 82.32.733, effective October 1, 2018, Washington requires a remote seller to collect retail sales or use tax on all taxable sales sourced to Washington if it exceeds one hundred thousand dollars in gross retail sales or two hundred retail transactions in the state during the current or prior calendar year.
-As a result, this rule may include outdated or incomplete guidance regarding who is required to collect Washington's retail sales or use tax.
+Pursuant to this decision, RCW 82.08.0254, 82.12.0255, and 82.32.733, effective October 1, 2018, Washington required remote sellers meeting certain thresholds to col- lect retail sales or use tax on all taxable sales sourced to Washington.
+Recent legislation (Substitute Senate Bill No. 5581 (2019)) further clarified the sales tax collection obligation for remote sellers.
+As a result, this rule may include outdated or incomplete quidance regarding who is required to collect Washington's retail sales or use tax.
 Please see our web site for the most recent information on those requirements.
 This rule explains the application of the business and occupation (B&O) and retail sales taxes to interstate sales of tangible personal property.